wp-plugins/planso-forms/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Bug that caused a problem loading conditional logic of PlanSo Forms Pro fixed

 = 1.1.0 =
 * New Feature: Drag HTML blocks into your forms as easy as adding form fields
 * Improved translations